Partial power outage at our office. Lobby access is limited while Duke Energy completes repairs. Learn More

 When we challenge myths and replace them with real stories, we move closer to ending both HIV and the stigma around it.
 This World AIDS Day, join Caracole and our partners as we raise awareness, fight prejudice and share the stories that bring us all closer together.

-Join Caracole and The Ghostlight Stage Company for Your Neighbor, a powerful, original art piece premiering on World AIDS Day.
-Crafted from real-life interviews with Cincinnatians living with HIV, this devised performance blends theatre, movement, and live painting to illuminate personal stories of diagnosis, resilience, and the stigma surrounding HIV.
+Developed from real interviews with Cincinnatians living with HIV, this devised performance blended theatre, movement and live painting to illuminate personal stories of diagnosis, resilience and the ongoing impact of HIV-related stigma.

-All proceeds benefit Caracole and The Ghostlight Stage Company.
+All proceeds from the production benefited Caracole and The Ghostlight Stage Company.

 November 24–December 1